 This article by Allergic Living magazine columnist Gina Clowes offers superb strategies to get past the recurring classroom cupcake skirmishes, and onto fun, food-free celebrations.
 Read it here.

 6. Stock Epinephrine – Does Your school have it?

 A 2014 study identified 900 episodes of anaphylaxis occurring across 5,700 U.S. schools in the 2013-2014 academic year.
 About one-fifth of the students who reacted were not previously known to have food or sting allergies, and 49 percent of the total group were treated with a school-supplied epinephrine auto-injector.
 While your allergic student needs to have auto-injectors at school, also ask about whether the school is keeping stock epinephrine.
 Epinephrine saves lives.
-Share this article about the study with the school.
+For more information, see this article.

 7. Kids and Their Auto-Injectors: Important points and experts’ advice.